google/fonts/.github/ISSUE_TEMPLATE/font-bug.md

 ---

-Precise the font name in title, if one font is concerned.
+Specify the font name in title with a short description of the bug

 **Describe the bug**
 A clear and concise description of what the bug is.